-As we reflect on Thanksgiving, Audubon New Mexico would like to express our deepest gratitude for our Audubon family, which includes our Native American friends and partners.
+As we reflect on Thanksgiving, Audubon New Mexico (ANM) would like to express our deepest gratitude for our Audubon family.
 A united family from Southern to Northern New Mexico, across the Central Flyway, and throughout the country.
-An Audubon family dedicated to the conservation of our birds and our sacred land.
-A family that consists of chapter members, WRAN members, partners, supporters, donors, volunteers, staff and educators.
+An Audubon family dedicated to the conservation of our birds and our sacred water.
+A family that consists of chapter members, western rivers stewards, conservation partners, supporters, donors, volunteers, staff and educators.
 We are proud to be a part of a family that is truly steadfast in our commitment to protect New Mexico’s ribbons of life—our rivers.

-For the past five years, ANM, the Southwestern New Mexico Audubon Society, volunteers, supporters, and partners and have remained loyal in their commitment, to defend the Gila River from a dangerous proposed diversion.
+For the past six years, ANM, the Southwestern New Mexico Audubon Society, volunteers, supporters and partners, and have remained loyal in their commitment, to defend the Gila River from a dangerous proposed diversion.
 Currently, a draft environmental impact statement is being prepared by regulatory agencies to be released in the coming months.
 ANM is appreciative for the Gila River family, for their fight to preserve that last free-flowing river in the Southwest.
 A free-flowing Gila River that is a crown jewel and destination that is vital to the region’s recreational economy, wildlife and New Mexican traditions and culture.

-In the spirit of Thanksgiving, and on behalf of the hundreds of communities, thousands of children, hundreds of thousands of birds, and millions of acres of sacred habitat, thank you – mil gracias for supporting Audubon New Mexico and working alongside us!
+In the spirit of Thanksgiving, and on behalf of the hundreds of communities, thousands of children, hundreds of thousands of birds, and millions of acres of sacred water and land, our heartfelt thanks for supporting Audubon New Mexico and working alongside us!